Phrygia: Matar Kubeleya

 Unlike the Hittite and Luwian religions, the Phrygian pantheon was headed by a feminine deity, a goddess Matar who was associated with mountains and wild animals and was given the epithet of Kubeleya or Kubileya with the full name Matar Kubeleya thus meaning lit.
 'Mother of the Mountain Peaks'.
 As the "Mountain Mother" (Μητηρ ορεια), Matar was the mistress of wild mountainous landscapes and the protectress and nurturer of the wild animals living there.
+Mount Agdistis (and its daimon, the hermaphroditic deity Agdistis) was sacred to Cybele as well as her consort, Attis.

 Matar Kubeleya was the Phrygian reflex of an earlier Aegean-Balkan goddess whose Lydian variant was the goddess Kufaws.

 The cult of Matar Kubeleya was performed by priests named Corybantes (meaning lit. 'head-shakers'), likely in mountainous locations, and through orgiastic rites featuring pipe and cymbal music and ecstatic dancing, with her name also characterising her as the goddess of head-shaking and the ecstatic state caused by it.
 Therefore, the goddess was also given a Phrygian epithet meaning "frantic" in reference to the divine frenzy she inspired in her worshipers and recorded in Greek as kubēbos (κυβηβος).

 Due to the prominence of the cult of Matar Kubeleya in Central Anatolia during the Iron Age, her cult spread to Pisidia and later to the Greco-Roman world under the name of Kybele (Κυβέλη; Cybele).

 Other deities

+The worship and mythology of Cybele was deeply tied to that of Attis, her consort.
+She and Attis were also associated with the hermaphroditic Agdistis, daimon of their sacred mountain.

 The storm god Tiws held an important place in the Phrygian pantheon and his cult was widespread in Phrygia.
 Tiws was not connected to the earlier Anatolian storm god Tarḫuntas and was instead the Phrygian variant of an earlier Aegean-Balkan god whose Lydian and Greek reflexes were Lefs and Zeus, also cognate with the Italic Jovis.

 The Phrygian moon god was Mas who was known in Greek as Men.
 Mas was the Phrygian reflex of an earlier Aegean-Balkan god whose Lydian variant was Qaλiyañs.

 The identity and gender of the Phrygian deity Bas are still unclear.

 Artimis was a Potnia Theron-type Phrygian goddess who was the reflex of an older Aegean-Balkan goddess whose Lydian and Greek variants were respectively the goddesses Artimus and Artemis.